 Readers, you are about to read a bonafide sneak attack recipe.
-This very simple collection of ingredients and steps came together into a recipe so yummy, M and I ate it three times in four days.
+This very simple collection of ingredients and steps came together into a recipe so yummy, I ate it three times in four days.
 Yes, you read that correctly.
 Three times in four days--twice as dinner and once for lunch.
 The portion I expected to freeze for future meals was gobbled right up.
 As a result, I cannot report to you if this recipe is or is not freezer friendly.
 Please forgive me.

 Slow Cooker Asian Pork Shoulder

 1 1/2 tsp. garlic powder